-Firefighters, police and EMTs are typically first on the scene in an emergency and face the greatest risk from electrical infrastructure contacts.
+Firefighters, police and EMTs are typically first on the scene in an

 Understanding the potential dangers and dealing with them correctly makes everyone safer.
 This program is designed to supplement, not replace, your department's standard operating procedures (SOPs).

 This is a good time to reiterate the importance of this information: that it can protect first responders, incident victims and bystanders from electricity-related injury or death.